velickym/github-repo-scraper/README.md

 ### Disclaimer

 This was done to demonstrate powers of phantomjs together with express & jQuery, not as an encouragement to mass-web-crawl.
-Please use with reasonable usage within Github limits.
+Please use with reasonable traffic within Github limits.